 Albany -- The SUNY Board of Trustees today approved the

-appointments of five faculty at the University at Buffalo and Stony Brook University to distinguished ranks, as recommended by campus colleagues and SUNY
+appointments of eight faculty to distinguished ranks, as recommended by campus

-Interim Chancellor Dr. John B. Clark.
-All of the today’s distinguished rank
+colleagues and SUNY Interim Chancellor Dr. John B. Clark.
+All of the today’s

 “SUNY faculty who receive appointment